Metabyte2710/RGB/Corsair-Peripheral-Protocol.md

 # Corsair NXP Protocol Version 2
 ## This page has been copied from ckb-next, original [here](https://github.com/ckb-next/ckb-next/wiki/Corsair-Protocol)

-I (@CalcProgrammer1) have copied this document here to make some additions and corrections as I implement the Corsair protocol in OpenRGB.
+I (@CalcProgrammer1) have copied this document here to make some additions, corrections, and formatting changes as I implement the Corsair protocol in OpenRGB.
 Original document is credit to @ZirconiumX on GitHub.

 **If you have a Corsair keyboard or mouse and wish to help with this document, please file an issue mentioning @ZirconiumX and this wiki page.**